MiHongze-tju/VP-MEL/README.md

 ### Step 4: Start the training

 # Citation
-If you find RiVEG useful in your research, please consider citing:
+If you find this work useful in your research, please consider citing:

 ```
 @article{mi2024vpmelvisualpromptsguided,